 Water acts as a main messenger for vitamins, minerals and nutrients; secondly it cleanses the toxins that you taking in and these affect the quality of your cells.
 You loose 1.5 litres of water each day through perspiration and breathing so this also needs to be replaced otherwise dehydration takes place and major organ damage is commencing.

 A fresh start to the day – ½ -1 lemon squeezed into a glass of warm water first thing in the morning.
 Then it is important to clean your teeth, as the lemon will damage the enamel coating on your teeth.

 Breakfast: It is necessary to have 4 – 5 pieces of fruit per day, so what better time to have it than breakfast.
 These can include mango, 4 –5 strawberries, kiwi fruit, banana, rock melon, honey dew, pineapple, apple and apricots.
 Add to this a tablespoon of L.S.A. mix, organic muesli or cereal, then a small tub of Vaallia yogurt.
 You may like to begin with a bowl of porridge; oats are very healing for the nervous system.

-A cup of herbal tea such as green, or a cup of plain black tea
+A cup of herbal tea such as green, or a cup of plain black tea or black plunger coffee.

 This can include a variety of foods such as:

 Tuna, chicken breast, roasted turkey breast, salmon, smoked salmon occasionally, prawns, incorporated with a salad of for example – Lettuce, tomato, mushrooms, celery, grated carrot, onion, alfalfa, chickpeas or soya beans, avocado and may be some cottage cheese or feta cheese.